FRCL: Fixed low-pass filters (3HP)

 Think of it as a buffered mult with an RC filter on each output, because that's basically what it is.

-The outputs consist of a set of 1-pole RC filters - these roll off at 6db/octave.
+The outputs consist of a set of 1-pole RC filters.
 You're not going to be getting shrieky resonance out of these, but they are good for 'tidying up' some sounds (lower frequencies are good at reducing the effects of high-frequency transients, aka 'pop').
 Modules are cascadeable should you wish to increase the filtering effect.

 The following are implemented, with their associated resistor/capacitor pairs in brackets should you feel the need to tinker.

 - 5kHz (R8/C6)